 This will also make him put more effort into the training, achieve faster and help overcome the independent Maltese temperament.

-Grooming of this dog is quite demanding but because it is your breed of choice, this should not be a big issue.
+Grooming of a Maltese dog with long hair is quite demanding but because it is your breed of choice, this should not be a big issue.

-The coat mats easily, especially when wet.
-The hair of the Maltese breaks easily so it is advisable that you brush the coat on a daily basis.
+Maltese hair mats easily, especially when wet.
+It is also true that the hair of the Maltese dog breed breaks easily so it is advisable that you brush the coat on a daily basis.